dssg/MLinPractice/Readings/README.md

-# Required and optiopnal readings for the semester
+# Required and optional readings for the semester

 ## Lecture 2 - ML Project Scoping
 ### Required Reading: